-A look at what other’s have done to achieve success certainly offers a chance to avoid the aches and scrapes of heading into the unchartered wild of learning.
+A look at what other’s have done to achieve success certainly offers a chance to avoid the aches and scrapes when heading into the unchartered wild of learning.
+Surely there is a needed guide to best practices.
 In business, learning the hard way may come at the cost of professional or organization survival.
 It is a jungle out there.

 Instead of winding your way through the bush to create a new trail, take a shortcut others have used, save time, as logic goes.
 Time is money.